alisha17/ensemble_search/README.md

 To test the application:

-1. Write unit tests using pytest to mock the API and validate the input and response of the API (testing the routes).
+1. Use pytest to mock the API and validate the input and response of the API (testing the routes) for unit testing and integration testing.

-2. If the production database is very large, it is best to create a new mock database with limited values to test the routes.
+2. If the production database is very large, it is best to create a new mock database with limited values to test the routes (for integration testing).

+3. For security testing, use a tool like [Bandit](https://pypi.org/project/bandit/) - to find security issues in the code.

 3. To automate the testing, the use of CI pipelines is essential.
 By using a framework like CircleCI, Jenkins, Concourse etc., the tests can be automated to run on each build.